 ** bond options (bond price @ expiry is LN

 ** caps (libor rate @ expiry is LN

 ** swaptions ( swap rate @ expiry is LN

-** However, it’s illogical to assume the bond price, libor ate, and swap rates on the upcoming expiry date (3 N@FT) all follow LN distributions.
+** However, it’s illogical to assume the bond price, libor ate, and swap rates on the contract expiry date (three N@FT) ALL follow LogNormal distributions.

 * Black model is unable to model the term structure.
+I think it doesn’t eliminate arbitrage.
 I would say that a proper IR model (like HJM) must describe the evolution of the entire yield curve with N points on the curve.
 N can be 20 or infinite…

 * HJM uses (inst) fwd rate, which is continuously compounded.
 Some alternative term structure models use the “short rate” i.e. the extreme version of spot overnight rate.
 Yet other models use the conventional “fwd rate” (i.e. compounded 3M loan rate, X months forward.)